Introduction to Multi-Armed Bandits: Lipschitz bandits

 It is easy to see that the discretization error of an \eps-mesh is $\DE(S)\leq \eps$.
-In what follows, we characterize the smallest size of an $\eps$-mesh, using some notions from the analysis of metric spaces.
+The developments in Section~\ref{Lip:sec:CAB-UB} carry over word-by-word, up until \refeq{Lip:eq:discretization-generic}.
+We summarize these developments as follows.

-\begin{definition} The \emph{diameter} of a metric space is the maximal distance between any two points.
-The diameter of a subset $X'\subset X$ is the diameter of $(X',\mD)$, as long as the metric $\mD$ is clear from the context. \end{definition}
+\begin{theorem} Consider Lipschitz bandits with time horizon $T$.
+Optimizing over the choice of an $\eps$-mesh, uniform discretization with algorithm \ALG satisfying \eqref{Lip:eq:opt-regret} attains regret